anna-math/frontalslicemethods/README.md

-# Frontal Slice Methods for t-product systems
+# Frontal Slice Methods for T-product Systems

 **Content**
 This is the code repository for the research publication "Tensor Frontal Slice  Sketching Approaches to Large-Scale Linear Systems".